How to choose keywords during attribution

 • toddler – 1-2 months

-• Caucasian – translates as “representative of the white Caucasian race”.
-For buyers, this means a photo with any white person.
+• Caucasian – a person of the white European race; for buyers this means any white person

 • African – African